tahoe-lafs/tahoe-lafs/docs/anonymity-configuration.rst

 The default configuration will attempt to contact a local Tor/I2P daemon listening on the usual ports (9050/9150 for Tor, 7656 for I2P).
-As long as there is a daemon running on the local host, and the necessary support libraries were installed, clients will be able to user Tor-based servers without any special configuration.
+As long as there is a daemon running on the local host, and the necessary support libraries were installed, clients will be able to use Tor-based servers without any special configuration.

 However note that this default configuration does not improve the client's